Tree planting and maintenance

 Trees on public property

-Trees located within road rights-of-way, boulevards and parks are city-owned and, therefore, are public trees.
+Trees located within road right-of-ways, boulevards and parks are owned by the City of Kitchener and are considered public trees.
 Caring for and removing those trees is our responsibility.
-Damaging or removing these trees can result in criminal charges.
+Damaging or removing those trees can result in criminal charges.

 If you’re unsure if a tree is ours, call us at 519-741-2345 or send us an email.